soldasim/BOSIP.jl/docs/src/types.md

 ## Likelihood

-The abstract type `Likelihood` represents the likelihood distribution of the observation `y_o`.
+The abstract type `Likelihood` represents the likelihood distribution of the observation `z_o`.

 ```@docs
 Likelihood
 ```

-The `NormalLikelihood` assumes that the observation `y_o` has been drawn from a Gaussian distribution with a known diagonal covariance matrix with the `std_obs` values on the diagonal.
+The `NormalLikelihood` assumes that the observation `z_o` has been drawn from a Gaussian distribution with a known diagonal covariance matrix with the `std_obs` values on the diagonal.
 The simulator is used to learn the mean function.

 ```@docs
 NormalLikelihood
 ```

-The `LogNormalLikelihood` assumes that the observation `y_o` has been drawn from a log-normal distribution with a known diagonal covariance matrix with the `std_obs` values on the diagonal.
+The `LogNormalLikelihood` assumes that the observation `z_o` has been drawn from a log-normal distribution with a known diagonal covariance matrix with the `std_obs` values on the diagonal.
 The simulator is used to learn the mean function.

 ```@docs
 LogNormalLikelihood
 ```

-The `BinomialLikelihood` assumes that the observation `y_o` has been drawn from a Binomial distribution with a known number `trials`.
+The `BinomialLikelihood` assumes that the observation `z_o` has been drawn from a Binomial distribution with a known number `trials`.
 The simulator is used to learn the probability parameter `p` as a function of the input parameters.
 The expectation over this likelihood (in case one wants to use `posterior_mean` and/or `posterior_variance`) is calculated via simple numerical integration on a predefined grid.

 ```@docs
 BinomialLikelihood
 ```

-The `GutmannNormalLikelihood` is implemented according to the equations of Gutmann et al. in [1,2].
-It is defined in a different way to the other `Likelihood`s.
-It is provided mainly for a comparison with `NormalLikelihood`.
+The `ExpLikelihood` assumes that the function `f` of the [`BolfiProblem`](@ref) already maps the parameters ``x`` to the log-likelihood ``\log p(z_o|y)``.
+Thus, the `ExpLikelihood` only exponentiates the surrogate model output ``\delta`` to obtain the likelihood value.

 ```@docs
-GutmannNormalLikelihood
+ExpLikelihood
 ```

 ## Acquisition Function